vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop.md

 # Robot Creative Workshop

-The Robot Creative Workshop is a very interesting DIY feature open to all MyShell users.
-You can combine interesting bots in several ways, and we strongly encourage everyone to create their own lively and interesting entertainment bots and enjoy the experience!
+The Robot Creative Workshop is a very interesting DIY feature that is open to all MyShell users.
+You can combine interesting bots in several ways, and we strongly encourage everyone to create lively and interesting entertainment bots and enjoy the experience!

 You can create your own robot in just five minutes!

-1. Use definitions to specify the robot's personality and mission;
+1. Use definitions to specify the personality and mission of the robot;
 2. The amazing fast voice cloning gives the robot a pleasant voice;
 3. The external knowledge base makes the robot have incredibly powerful professional knowledge;
-4. And the upcoming Internet and API access capabilities, multimodal models will bring deeper and more powerful capabilities to the robot.
+4. And the upcoming Internet and API access capabilities, as well as multimodal models, will bring even more powerful capabilities to the robot.

 ## Definition